Skip to main content

 uddin-lang --profile examples/10_number_theory_demo.din

-uddin-lang --memory-optimize --profile examples/10_number_theory_demo.din
+uddin-lang --memory-optimize-stable --profile examples/10_number_theory_demo.din

 AST Analysis Workflow